 Treatments for Myositis can cause serious bone loss Many people think Osteoporosis is a disease found only in older women, which often causes bent posture with a prominent back hump.
 No matter what your age, the use of steroids such as Prednisone significantly increases the risk of bone loss, and it is as disabling as it is disfiguring.
 Dosages as […]

-Are we just doomed to feel sad, helpless, alone, angry, frustrated, doubted, betrayed, futile, disgusted, and afraid?
-NO. While it is a fact that many Myositis patients experience depression as a result of the life changes, the physical limitations, and the emotional strain of being sick, it doesn’t mean you have to face a life sentence of being sad.
+Many myositis patients experience depression as a result of the life changes, the physical limitations, and the emotional strain of being sick, but it doesn’t mean you have to face a life sentence of being sad.

 Share your story

 We want to read your story about living with or caring for someone with Myositis.
 Sharing your story will not only help advance awareness of Myositis, it will also help others understand how this rare disease affects each of us differently.

 Simply use the form below to submit your story and photo to us.
 Once approved, we will add it to our website and share with our social networks.
 By submitting your story and photo to us, you are giving us permission to share these publicly.

 Go to any doctor with myositis experience and you will hear about distinctions of weakness based on muscle groups.
 Other health practitioners may even use different terms which make it more confusing.
 Our Tip Tuesday gives you a little cheat sheet to understand what they might mean.